Crazy Cat? Here’s Why Cats Hate Car Journeys

-But why is that cats hate cars?
+But why do cats hate cars?

-Here, we list some of the most common reasons for kitty car tantrums, and offer some advice to make your journey more enjoyable.
+Here, we list some of the most common reasons for kitty car tantrums and offer some advice to make your journey more enjoyable.
 Understanding your pet makes for a better bond and a happier house.
 Without further ado:

 1. Cats Are Independent

 Felines are famously more solitary than their canine counterparts.
 They love to spend hours alone, exploring, sleeping or just being their cat selves.

 To your cat, the idea of being trapped in a confined space with a group of noisy humans is not great.

 If possible, it’s a good idea to create the impression that your cat is choosing to spend time in the car.
 Its travel case should be something that he or she likes to be in of its own accord.
 It should be spacious and filled with things that your cat likes.
 Cats like to feel safe and warm, so ensuring its travel case is both of these is a good idea.

 If you’ve ever seen your cat’s reaction to a rival kitty on its turf, you’ll know how much cats value their space.